 - 8 to 10 store-bought or homemade hamburger buns

-- 2. In a medium bowl, combine the sugar, salt, hot water, and vinegar and whisk until the sugar dissolves completely.
+- In a medium bowl, combine the sugar, salt, hot water, and vinegar, and whisk until the sugar dissolves completely.

-- 6. Pat the chuck roast dry with paper towels and season well all over with salt and pepper.
+- Pat the chuck roast dry with paper towels and season well all over with salt and pepper.
 Sear until nicely browned on all sides, 13 to 15 minutes total.
-Transfer to a plate.
+Move to a plate.

-- 11. Transfer the chuck roast to a rimmed baking sheet.
+- Move the chuck roast to a rimmed baking sheet.
 Return the Dutch oven with the liquid to the stove over medium heat.
 Bring to a boil and cook, uncovered, until the liquid is reduced by half, 20 to 40 minutes.

-This made a lot, however, two of us managed to eat all of these Korean-Style Sloppy Joes in just a few days.
-After one bite, we both decided that these were awesome and that we just didn't care that they were also a huge mess.
+This recipe made a lot, however, two of us managed to eat all of these Korean-style sloppy Joes in just a few days.
+After one bite, we both decided that these were awesome and that we just didn’t care that they were also a huge mess.
 The gochujang isn’t very pronounced in the finished product and we liked adding a splash of fresh gochjang on the beef in addition to the pickled onions.

 I recommend a sturdy bun to hold this juicy and messy sandwich.
 While the beef takes a long time to cook, most of it is hands-free braising time, so it doesn’t feel ultra time-consuming.
 We also froze one portion as an experiment, in case we made this again and decided not to devour it all, and it thawed and heated well.
 We’re already looking forward to the next time that we can make this recipe again.

-This recipe makes a big sandwich.
+This Korean-style sloppy Joe recipe makes a big sandwich.
 Making it accurate for an 8 person serving.
 This recipe highlighted all the deep savory flavor from the browning of the beef with an acidic, spicy tang that made it truly addictive.